ous-uio-bioinfo-core/batch-adjust-warning-figures/response_to_towfic/table1_modified.md

 mixed: Mixed random effects model using lmer from the lme4 package.
 Model comparison using likelihood ratio test, which is not appropriate as it does not correct for the effect of the random effects on the estimates.
 Uses ML as REML does not make sense in such a comparison, but which tend to give biased variance estimates.

-aov+err: Uses aov with random sample effect misspecified as Error(1/sampid).
+ranova: Uses aov with random sample effect misspecified as Error(1/sampid).
 See 2.

 **2. Demonstration that misspecified model is equivalent to model without random effects term**

-aov+err: Same model as in 1, but without random effects included.
+ranova: Same model as in 1, but without random effects included.
 Results exactly the same.

 **3. Corrected mixed random effects models**

 mixed: Fits model with lmer using REML to get unbiased variance estimates.
 Uses lmerTest to estimate degrees of freedom: done using Satterthwaite's method.

-aov+err: Random effects term specified as Error(sampid).
+ranova: Random effects term specified as Error(sampid).

 **4. Alternative mixed random effects model**